Spittie/server_status/README.md

 ============

 1. Create a database with a user.
-2. Import the servers.sql file in in the /sql/ folder, to populate the database.
-3. Configure /includes/config.php with the database and user information.
+2. Configure /includes/config.php with the database and user information.
 4. Copy uptime.php to any server you want to monitor.
 This needs to be publicly accessible.
 5. Insert an entry into the database.
+You can use the WebUI under /add
   * name - The name of your server.
   * url - The URL path to the uptime.php file (minus uptime.php and http://) e.g. dns.domain.tld/path/
   * location - Where is your server physically located?
   * type - What type of server is this?
 DNS, SQL, Apache/nginx, etc.
+6. Delete the WebUI folder (/add) or protect it with HTTP Auth (For Nginx see [here](http://www.howtoforge.com/basic-http-authentication-with-nginx) , for other server use Google)

 # Requirements
 ============